readthedocs/readthedocs.org/docs/user/build-notifications.rst

 Build notifications via webhooks and email
 ==========================================

-Build notifications can alert you when your builds fail so you can take immediate action.
+Build notifications can alert you when your documentation builds fail so you can take immediate action.
 We offer the following methods for being notified:

 Email notifications: